 So the rental condominium market is far from a threat to purpose-built rentals.
 Indeed, they’re shaping up the market and increasing lifestyle renters’ expectations for quality.

 And once developers see that lifestyle renters are willing to pay for their quality and demand for choice, they will move to meet that demand.

-Derek Lobo is the chief executive officer at SVN Canada Inc., with more than a quarter-century of experience in helping investors make the most out of building, buying, selling and renovating purpose-built rental apartment buildings.
-You can learn more about SVN Canada Inc. at its website: www.sperryvanness.ca.
+Derek Lobo is the founder and CEO of SVN Rock Advisors Inc., a real estate brokerage with over 30 years of experience in helping investors make the most out of buying, selling, and renovating purpose-built apartment buildings.
+Learn more about SVN Rock Advisors Inc., Brokerage on their website at www.SVNRock.ca.